SAM Conveyancing explains if you should get building regulations indemnity insurance

 Want to obtain indemnity insurance?
 Then don't tell the council about the unauthorised works

 In order for you to take out Building Regulations Indemnity Insurance the council cannot be informed that there are unauthorised works at the property.
-If the council are made aware then you won't be able to take out indemnity insurance and will be forced to take the longer route of getting the works signed off with a letter of regularisation.
+If the council are made aware then you won't be able to take out indemnity insurance and will be forced to take the longer route of getting the works signed off with a certificate of regularisation.

 Cost of indemnity insurance for building regulations